Our Board of Directors

 Mark G. Hilderbrand

-Mr. Hilderbrand has been a Managing Director at Housatonic Partners since 2006 and has more than 16 years of experience in private equity.
-Prior to Housatonic, he was a General Partner at Onset Ventures and worked at Summit Partners, where he focused on recapitalizations and buyouts of high-growth technology and services businesses.
+Mr. Mark Hilderbrand has been a managing director at Housatonic Partners since 2006 and has more than 16 years of experience in private equity.
+Prior to Housatonic, he was a general partner at Onset Ventures and worked at Summit Partners, where he focused on recapitalizations and buyouts of high-growth technology and services businesses.
 Earlier in his career, he worked as a management consultant at Bain & Company.
 Mr. Hilderbrand holds a BS from Boston University, an MS from Stanford University, and an MBA from the Harvard Business School.
 He led the firm’s investment in exponential media and is a director of Learner’s Digest International, LLC; Onrad, Inc; Onsite Health, Inc; QMC International, LLC; WCCT; and the Harvard Business School Alumni Association of Northern California.

 Kenneth T. Kim